golemfactory/golem-docs/src/pages/docs/creators/ray/quickstart.md

 curl -sSf https://join.golem.network/as-requestor | bash -
 ```

-Additonally, a tool named [websocat](https://lib.rs/crates/websocat) is needed to wrap connections between your machine and Ray on Golem cluster.
+Additionally, a tool named [websocat](https://lib.rs/crates/websocat) is needed to wrap connections between your machine and Ray on the Golem cluster.
 You can install websocat using [these instructions](https://lindevs.com/install-websocat-on-ubuntu/).

 ## Start and initialize yagna service

-For the time being, you need to manually run `yagna` service (in a separate terminal) - it is a Golem node representing you in the Golem network:
+For the time being, you need to manually run the `yagna` service (in a separate terminal) - it is a Golem node representing you in the Golem network:

 ```bash
 yagna service run